d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 1. What could happen when we change the behavior of a search engine?
 What might the users do?
 What about the advertisers?
 1. Implement a covariate shift detector.
 Hint: build a classifier.
 1. Implement a covariate shift corrector.
-1. What could go wrong if training and test set are very different?
+1. What could go wrong if training and test sets are very different?
 What would happen to the sample weights?

 ## [Discussions](https://discuss.mxnet.io/t/2347)